FarisHijazi/rarbgcli/README.md

 ## CAPTCHA

+CAPTCHA should automatically be solved using Selenium Chrome driver and `tesseract`.

+In the case that it doesn't, see the instructions at the bottom to manually solve the CAPTCHA and save the cookies.

-To get around the captcha, the user will be prompted to solve it and enter the cookie in the terminal.
+~To get around the captcha, the user will be prompted to solve it and enter the cookie in the terminal.~

-I tried many ways to automate this process (using selenium and tesseract), but it just ends up being overkill, hard to maintain across platforms, and I still didn't get it to work.
+~I tried many ways to automate this process (using selenium and tesseract), but it just ends up being overkill, hard to maintain across platforms, and I still didn't get it to work.~

-This might be automated one day, because it is possible.
+~This might be automated one day, because it is possible.~

 ![](assets/solvingCAPTCHA.gif)